nikolassv/bartib/README.md

 # Bartib

 Bartib is a time tracker for the command line.
-It safes a journal of all tracked tasks in a plaintext file.
+It safes a journal of all tracked activities in a plaintext file.

 ## Build